 Would you like to work and study in Canada at the same time?
 How do you gain working experience while being an international student in Canada?
 Here is all you need to know.

-Vancouver is considered as one of the most competitive job markets in Canada.
-Being an international student, using English as a second language, have you ever doubted if you are able to land a job in Vancouver?
+Vancouver is considered one of the most competitive job markets in Canada.
+As an international student speaking English as a second language, have you ever doubted if you are able to land a job in Vancouver?

 Work and Study in Canada – Part 1: You can work up to 20 hours per week while holding a Study Permit.